-In September 2005, the EITF issued EITF Issue No. 04-13, Accounting for Purchases and Sales of Inventory with the Same Counterparty.
+In September 2005, the EITF Issue Accounting for Purchases and Sales of Inventory with the Same Counterparty.
 EITF No. 04-13 provides guidance as to when purchases and sales of inventory with the same counterparty should be accounted for as a single exchange transaction.
 EITF No. 04-13 also provides guidance as to when a non-monetary exchange of inventory should be accounted for at fair value.
 EITF No. 04-13 will be applied to new arrangements entered into, and modifications or renewals to existing arrangements occurring after January 1, 2007.
 The application of EITF No. 04-13 is not expected to have a significant impact on our financial statements.

 In September 2006, the FASB issued FASB Statement No. 157, Fair Value Measurement, or Statement 157.
 SFAS 157 defines fair value, establishes a framework for the measurement of fair value, and enhances disclosures about fair value measurements.
-The Statement does not require any new fair value measures.
 The Statement is effective for fair value measures already required or permitted by other standards for fiscal years beginning after November 15, 2007.
 We are required to adopt Statement 157 beginning on January 1, 2008.
 Statement 157 is required to be applied prospectively, except for certain financial instruments.
 Any transition adjustment will be recognized as an adjustment to opening retained earnings in the year of adoption.
 We are currently evaluating the impact of adopting Statement 157 on our results of operations and financial position.